Handle sequence locations for bioinformatics

 You may open a browser and view all modules under http://localhost:8080/.
 If the user of the GUI inserts comments like this one:

 , then it is possible to modify the content below this mark via HTTP.
 This way multiple people can participate in the composition process.
 The recommended situation is a room with a data projector and a loudspeaker, where the conductor explains the functions to the auditory and the participants can watch the screen and listen to the music.

 You may choose any other port using the command line option --http-port.
 If you want to use a system port like the standard HTTP port 80, we recommend to configure a firewall to redirect the external port 80 to the internal user port.
 We discourage from starting the live-sequencer as root user.
 You may disable the HTTP server altogether by compiling with cabal install -f-httpServer.

 * Execution modes *****

 There are three modes of execution that you can choose from the Execution menu:

 * Real-time: This is the mode for musical live performances.
 The interpreter waits according to the Wait elements in the main list.

 * Slow motion: This mode is for demonstration and debugging.
 You can alter the speed using CTRL-< and CTRL->.

 * Single step: This mode is for demonstration, debugging and as a pause mode, when the interpreter reaches the end of the main list.
-You can trigger evaluation of the next element using CTRL-N. Unfortunately it is currently not possible to undo a step.
+You can trigger evaluation of the next element using CTRL-N. You can perform a single reduction with CTRL-U, which also highlights the rule that will be applied next.
+Changes to the program are only respected when an element is completely reduced and sent via MIDI.
+Unfortunately it is currently not possible to undo a step.